 IPTN is a not-for-profit collaboration between researchers, academics, practitioners, health decision-makers, and the patients we serve.

 As Canada’s first charitable organization dedicated to the advancement of evidence-based, personalized therapeutic nutrition, IPTN serves as a catalyst, rapidly moving new evidence from research to practice through training programs, professional leadership, and engagement.

-Adoption of food-based approaches to treating chronic diseases has the potential to reduce unnecessary suffering and health care costs, and dramatically improve health outcomes and quality of life for Canadians.
+The adoption of food-based approaches to treat chronic diseases has the potential to reduce unnecessary suffering and health care costs, and dramatically improve health outcomes and quality of life for Canadians.
 We advocate for therapeutic nutrition as a fundamental and required aspect of patient care.

 44 per cent of Canadian adults are living with a chronic disease

 of Canadians over the age of 18 are living with overweight or obesity

 increase projected in the world diabetes rate by 2045

 direct healthcare costs of chronic disease to Canadian healthcare system annually